Summer 2024 admissions

 Curriculum and Coursework

 Nursing courses include classroom and laboratory activities alongside supervised clinical practice experiences.
-Students have the opportunity to analyze a variety of issues in professional nursing practice and health care.
-They are introduced to a basic understanding of how evidence is developed, the research process and clinical reasoning.
-Students will develop skills in managing patients from a variety of backgrounds and cultures.
+Students can analyze various issues in professional nursing practice and health care.
+They are introduced to a basic understanding of how evidence is developed, the research process, and clinical reasoning.
+Students will develop skills in managing patients from various backgrounds and cultures.
 The program moves through the continuum of care and the spectrum of complexity in the clinical setting.

 Sample Curriculum Plan